codeforamerica/meeting-etiquette/README.md

 If you don't include an agenda, include bullet points about what you want to get done.
 Calling the meeting "Check in on X" is not enough.

 ### 3. Tell invitees why you want them there.
-If it isn't immediately clear, tell invitees why they're in the meeting in the descroption field.
+If it isn't immediately clear, tell invitees why they're in the meeting in the description field.

 If they're optional, let them know by hovering over their icon in Gcal and clicking: